 This response is provided in regards to the Radio Spectrum Policy Group (RSGP) consultation on its draft "Opinion on the ITU-R World Radiocommunication Conference 2023"[1].

 IEEE 802 LAN/MAN Standards Committee (LMSC) is thankful for the opportunity to express its views on the RSPG's draft.

-IEEE 802 LMSC is a leading consensus-based industry standards body, producing standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
-We also produce standards for wired Ethernet networks.
-Technologies produced by implementers of our standards are critical for all networked applications today.

 IEEE 802 is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
 IEEE has about 400,000 members in over 160 countries.
 IEEE’s core purpose is to foster technological innovation and excellence for the benefit of humanity.
 In submitting this document, IEEE 802 acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802.
 Therefore, this submission should not be construed as representing the views of IEEE as a whole.

+IEEE 802 LMSC is a leading consensus-based industry standards body, producing standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
+We also produce standards for wired Ethernet networks.
+Technologies produced by implementers of our standards are critical for all networked applications today.

 In the past ten years, the IEEE 802 LMSC has overseen the development of standards (including both IEEE Std.
 802.11ac-2014 and IEEE Std.
 802.11ax-2021) that operate in license-exempt bands and are capable of providing gigabit throughput, i.e., provide physical layer throughput over 1 Gb/s.
 These technologies have become an integral part of European citizens' lives, providing the basis of "the 5 GHz network".
 Next-generation technologies will utilize both 5 GHz and 6 GHz bands to satisfy new requirements in internet of things or lower latency and jitter requirements for applications such as home video, video conferencing or video gaming.
 Further improvements continue to be made to our hundreds of standards development contributors.